 - Plan your investment carefully and really do your homework.
-It’s a good idea to get pre-approved for your mortgage so you know exactly how much of a budget you have to play with.
-Do not over extend yourself buy/invest within your means.
-It your down payment is less that 20% for an investment condo you should probably think twice before proceeding.
+It’s a good idea to get pre-approved for your mortgage, so you know exactly how much of a budget you have to play with.
+Do not overextend yourself buy/invest within your means.
+If your down payment is less than 20% for an investment condo, you should probably think twice before proceeding.
 Research your desired area, learning all you can about the property values and average rental costs.
 Find out all you can about the condo fees and the rules and regulations for properties in your desired area.
 When you are ready to move forward, it is a good idea to find an experienced real estate agent who is familiar with the area and specializes in the condo market.
 Your agent will be able to identify units with good potential as investments and steer you in the right direction as you start your search.

 - Pay attention to the maintenance fees.
 Low maintenance fees are certainly appealing, but if they sound too good to be true, they likely are.
 New condos are often subject to large fee increases after their first year in operation, so be wary and read all the fine print.

 - Work with a well-qualified real estate lawyer.
 Make all offers conditional upon a review of the condo disclosure statement.
 This will help you spot potential problems before they arise and respond accordingly.
 If the condo board is operating with a deficit or is facing other financial difficulties, the disclosure statement will tell you so.